Akashrajpoot12/ai-chat-bot-/README.md

 - **Advanced NLP**: Integration with GPT or other LLMs
 - **Themes**: Dark/light mode and custom themes

-## 📝 License

-This project is open source and available under the MIT License.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

-## 📞 Support

-If you encounter any issues or have questions, please:
-1. Check the troubleshooting section
-2. Review the code comments
-3. Open an issue with detailed information

----

 **Enjoy chatting with your AI assistant! 🤖💬**